NoesisVision/noesis-docs/docs/quick-start.md

 Play with the DSL if you want.
 You should be able additional versions of methods e.g. allowing to specify repository branch (which might be useful if your primary branch is not `main`).
 You may add multiple configuration files - they will be recognized by Noesis as separate systems to scan.

-Check if the project correctly compiles - otherwise Noeis won't be able to work with it.
+Check if the project correctly compiles - otherwise Noesis won't be able to work with it.

 ``` bash
 dotnet build
 ```

-### 4.3: Run with Module Configuration
+### 4.4: Run with Module Configuration
 Navigate back to noesis-workspace
 ```bash
 cd noesis-workspace